swiftbookua/swiftbookua/1_language_guide/4_control_flow.md

 The code above calls the `continue` keyword whenever it matches a vowel or a space, causing the current iteration of the loop to end immediately and to jump straight to the start of the next iteration.
 #### Break
 The `break` statement ends execution of an entire control flow statement immediately.
 The `break` statement can be used inside a `switch` statement or loop statement when you want to terminate the execution of the `switch` or loop statement earlier than would otherwise be the case.
 ##### Break in a Loop StatementWhen used inside a loop statement, break ends the loop’s execution immediately and transfers control to the code after the loop’s closing brace (}).
-No further code from the current iteration of the loop is executed, and no further iterations of the loop are started.##### Break in a Switch Statement
+No further code from the current iteration of the loop is executed, and no further iterations of the loop are started.##### Break в інструкції Switch
 When used inside a `switch` statement, `break` causes the `switch` statement to end its execution immediately and to transfer control to the code after the `switch` statement’s closing brace (`}`).
 This behavior can be used to match and ignore one or more cases in a `switch` statement.
 Because Swift’s switch statement is exhaustive and does not allow empty cases, it is sometimes necessary to deliberately match and ignore a case in order to make your intentions explicit.
 You do this by writing the `break` statement as the entire body of the case you want to ignore.
 When that case is matched by the `switch` statement, the `break` statement inside the case ends the `switch` statement’s execution immediately.
 > **Примітка**